 Database per service

 A service owns its data instead of sharing one schema with every neighbor.
-This reduces coupling, but makes distributed transactions harder and requires an explicit consistency model.
+Coupling drops, but the cost is immediate: distributed transactions no longer rest on a single database, and the consistency model becomes something you choose explicitly rather than inherit from the DBMS.

 Event-driven architecture